ramdezakarya/Getting-and-Cleaning-Data/README.md

 For the project, it consist of study of Human Activity Recognition Using Smartphones Data Set.
 As he is seen on website, 30 selected subjects within an age bracket of 19-48 years performing activities of daily living while carrying a waist-mounted smartphone with embedded inertial sensors.
 Project data is find here https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

 We loaded via the link the zip data before unzip it with all files on it.
-So, as recommended, i load train and test datasets ".txt" and adding txo columns with the y file and the subject.
+So, as recommended, we load train and test datasets ".txt" and adding two columns with the y file and the subject.
+So for eqch test and train data set, we create one database contain the X file plus the y file (activities numbers) and the subject file.

+To another step, we merge the test and train dataset.
 We also read the activity labels which are 6 and features of given data.
-So that, after for the gsub fonction, we replace "mean" BY "Mean" and delete names withe "-()" on their writing.
-After that, with cbind(), we merge the two datasets (train and test) to get one named dataset.

 ###Extracts only the measurements on the mean and standard deviation for each measurement

-With grep function, we selected only variables with Mean and Std on theirs labels and create a new dataset.
+With grep function, we selected separately only variables with mean and std on theirs labels which are put on two news dataset.
+After that, i merge the two dataset to get one.
-After, the column names are add to the global dataset.

 ### Tidy Data

+We add columns names with features data previously loaded and try to replace by the "for" and "if" functions, tidydata Activities (which are numbers 1 to 6) by theirs labels (WALKING, WALKING_UPSTAIRS, WALKING_DONSTAIRS, SITTING, STANDING and LAYING).

-And atteining this step, tidy data is done by adding the average of each variable for the determine activity and its subject.
+And atteining this step, tidy data is done by adding the average of each variable for the determine activity and its subject by aggregate function.

-We create the final dataset in text format in our workong directory.
+We create the final dataset in text format in our workong directory with the write.table fucntion.

 ### Course project lines